sbrooksco/book-catalog/README.md

 # TODO
-Helm charts to simplify deployment
+* Helm charts to simplify deployment
-Add a liveness probe
+* Add a liveness probe
-Add a persistent volume for postgres
+* Add a persistent volume for postgres
-Add a front end
+* Add a front end
-Add a service LoadBalancer
+* Add a service LoadBalancer
-Expose the application fian ingress instead of a LoadBalancer Add a Grafana dashboard for monitoring
+* Expose the application via ingress instead of a LoadBalancer
+* Add a Grafana dashboard for monitoring

 -----------------
 # Project Structure